henkbirkholz/draft-moskowitz-ecdsa-pki/draft-moskowitz-ecdsa-pki.md

 any developer or tester can follow these steps, create the basic objects needed and establish the validity of the standard/program design.
-This guide can even be used to create a production PKi, though additional steps need to be taken.
+This guide can even be used to create a production PKI, though additional steps need to be taken.
 This could be very useful to a small vendor needing to include 802.1AR iDevIDs in their product.